Frank Luntz: Gun control

-U.S. politics, 2010-2022
+U.S. politics, 2010–2022

 Occupy Wall Street movement, 2011

-In November 2011, during the height of the Occupy Wall Street movement, Luntz had a meeting with the Republican Governors Association to discuss how to address the growing populist Occupy movement sweeping the country.
+In November 2011, during the height of the Occupy Wall Street movement, Luntz had a meeting with the Republican Governors Association to discuss how to respond to the Occupy movement.
 He was quoted as saying: "I'm so scared of this anti-Wall Street effort.
 I'm frightened to death.
 They're having an impact on what the American people think of capitalism."

 Depression and sale of LuntzGlobal, 2012–2014

 According to a 2014 article in The Atlantic, Luntz became frustrated with the contention and argumentation of voters after the 2012 presidential election and, at the time of the interview for the article, was in psychological turmoil: "Something in his psyche has broken, and he does not know if he can recover."
-As a result, in 2014, he sold the majority of shares of his polling business, LuntzGlobal.
+As a result, in 2014, after Obama won, he sold the majority of shares of his polling business, LuntzGlobal.

 State of the Republican Party

-In August 2020, Luntz was asked what the defining principles of the Republican Party were, to which he responded, "You know, I don’t have a history of dodging questions.
-But I don’t know how to answer that.
+In August 2020, Luntz was asked what the defining principles of the Republican Party were, to which he responded, "You know, I don't have a history of dodging questions.
+But I don't know how to answer that.
 There is no consistent philosophy.
-You can’t say it’s about making America great again at a time of Covid and economic distress and social unrest.
-It’s just not credible."
+You can't say it's about making America great again at a time of Covid and economic distress and social unrest.
+It's just not credible."

 Midterm election 2022

 On election day in 2022, Nov.
-8, Luntz tweeted his prediction: "When the dust settles from the 2022 midterms, the GOP will have between 233-240 House seats – outdoing their total from 1994.
-Republicans also will take control of the Senate, but that won’t be clear until Friday.
+8, Luntz tweeted his prediction: "When the dust settles from the 2022 midterms, the GOP will have between 233–240 House seats – outdoing their total from 1994.
+Republicans also will take control of the Senate, but that won't be clear until Friday.
 Top issues for 2022 voters: 1.
 The economy 2.
 Inflation and rising prices 3.
 Crime...
 6. Abortion...